-This breed may be the world’s most recognizable cat.
+The Siamese cat may be the world’s most recognizable feline.

-The main coat of the cat is light, and the facial area mask and extremities are dark; this pattern is known as “seal point” coloration.
-Other colors include chocolate, blue and lilac seal points; and sometimes cinnamon, fawn and cream have been recognized.
-The cat’s muscular body features a long, wedge-shaped head, long legs, neck and tail, large ears and almond-shaped blue eyes that are slanted.
+The main coat of the cat is light, and the facial area mask and extremities are dark.
+This pattern is known as “seal point” coloration.
+Other colors include chocolate, blue and lilac seal points.

-While the origin of the Siamese cat is still considered a mystery, a manuscript discovered in ancient Siam (now Thailand) called the Cat Book Poems described a pale cat with a dark facial mask, dark feet, ears and tail.
-The manuscript dates between 1350 and 1700 AD.
+While the origin of the Siamese cat is still considered a mystery, a manuscript dating between 1350 and 1700 discovered in ancient Siam (now Thailand) called the Cat Book Poems described a pale cat with a dark facial mask and dark feet, ears and tail.

-The Siam, later called the Siamese, was revered by royals and rumored to be sacred by religious groups of the time.
+The Siam, later called the Siamese, was revered by royals and rumored to be sacred.

-Siamese cats began being exported and quickly became popular in countries around the world.
-The breed was first seen in Europe in 1871 at a cat show in London and later appeared in the United States in 1879 as a gift to the wife of President Hayes.
+The breed was first seen in Europe in 1871 at a cat show in London, and it later appeared in the United States in 1879 as a gift to the wife of President Hayes.

 The Siamese Cat Club was formed in 1901 in the United Kingdom, and the Cat Fanciers’ Association (CFA) recognized the breed in 1906.
 The Siamese breed is considered one of the original pedigreed cat breeds.

-Siamese cats crave attention and affection from their owners and like to stay close by.
-They are intelligent and inquisitive cats that have such striking voices and body movements that they are referred to as the most talkative cat breed.
-They are great with other pets and children and have been known to stick to one family member as their “person” for life.
+Siamese cats crave attention and affection from their humans.
+They are intelligent and inquisitive cats who have such striking voices and body movements that they are referred to as the most talkative cat breed.

-Siamese cats can be demanding and leery of strangers.
-Many owners have said that their cats greet strangers at the door and perform a sort of approval process before the visitors can be let freely about the home.
+Great with children and other pets, Siamese cats can be demanding and leery of strangers.
+Many people have said that their Siamese cats greet strangers at the door and perform a sort of approval process before the visitors enter the home.

-While this cat breed is considered extremely healthy with no notable genetic diseases, there are some problems common for Siamese cats:
+MEDIUM: While this cat breed is considered to be healthy with no notable genetic diseases, there are some problems common for Siamese cats: